Ptychography: Origins in crystallography

-Algorithmic and Experimental Developments (1989–1998)
+Closed form solutions and early experimental work (1989–1998)

-Decades later, Rodenburg and collaborators extended Hoppe's concept by developing non-iterative algorithms such as Wigner Distribution Deconvolution (WDD) and Single-Side-Band (SSB) SSB, analysis.
-In the early to mid-1990s, Nellist, McCallum, and Rodenburg demonstrated the first experimental electron ptychography, achieving resolution beyond the traditional information limit.
-Around the same time, Chapman implemented the first X-ray ptychography using the WDD formalism.
-However, progress was limited at the time because ptychographic reconstruction generally required prior knowledge of the probe function and a scanning step size approximately half the target resolution.
+Decades later, Rodenburg and collaborators extended Hoppe's concept by developing non-iterative algorithms such as Wigner Distribution Deconvolution (WDD) and the Single-Side-Band SSB, method (which is an approximation of WWD when the specimen is weakly scattering).
+These methods were first demonstrated experimentally in one dimension and 2 dimensions using light, and electrons.
+In the early to mid-1990s, Nellist, McCallum, and Rodenburg demonstrated the first experimental proof of crystalline electron ptychography in the exact scattering geometry first proposed by Hoppe, achieving resolution beyond the 'information limit', which until that time was regarded as the insuperable limit of resolution in the transmission electron microscope Around the same time, Chapman implemented the first X-ray ptychography using the WDD formalism.
+However, progress was limited at the time because ptychographic reconstruction generally required prior knowledge of the probe, although it had been shown that in principle both functions could be separated using the WWD formulation.
+Furthermore, the scanning step size had to be approximately half the target resolution., leading to massive 4D STEM data sets that could not be easily accommodated by even the largest computers available at that time.
+Nowadays, 4D STEM data can be recorded trivially: it is a major area of research.

 Extending crystallography to non-crystalline samples (1999)

-A milestone came in 1999, when Miao and collaborators demonstrated the first experimental extension of crystallography to non-crystalline specimens using coherent diffraction and iterative phase retrieval.
-This experiment replaced physical lenses with computational algorithms, enabling direct structure determination from coherent diffraction patterns of isolated non-crystalline samples.
-The 1999 CDI experiment unified the principles of microscopy and crystallography, marking the beginning of computational microscopy.
-It also led to the establishment of an ongoing international conference series on coherent scattering and phase retrieval, first held in 2001.
-Building on this computational foundation, research in the 2000s extended these concepts to scanning implementations, leading to the development of modern iterative ptychography.
+In 1999, Miao and collaborators experimentally extended X-ray crystallographic methodology to non-crystalline specimens using coherent diffraction and iterative phase retrieval.The experiment replaced high-resolution imaging lenses with coherent diffraction measurements and computational reconstruction, enabling direct structure determination from coherent diffraction patterns of isolated non-crystalline samples.The work unified principles of microscopy and crystallography and helped establish the framework now described as computational microscopy.
+It also contributed to the establishment of an international conference series on coherent scattering and phase retrieval, beginning with a workshop held at Lawrence Berkeley National Laboratory in 2001.
+Building on this computational foundation, research in the 2000s extended iterative phase retrieval to scanning diffraction measurements, leading to the development of modern iterative ptychography.